NeonLe96/Image-to-zipcode/README.md

     Additionally, despite using two image processing platform to get zip code from coordinates, the platforms database sometimes don't have information regarding zip code.

+    There are some parts of the code that can be refactor as well by having a more OOP approach instead.

     The attached setup shellscript is also janky for Windows and its operation depends on how the user setup the env